Eschatologue/CM_wiki/docs/class/paladin/blade.md

 - Level the playing field for a fair fight.
 - All warriors deserve respect, even the most bitter foes.

+### Level 3: Martial Focus

+When you take the :rsc-a: **Attack** action, you can expend one use of your Channel Divinity to nullify any :d20-disadv: Disadvantage (if any) and give yourself :d20-adv: Advantage on all Melee weapon attack and Unarmed Strike until the start of your next turn.

 ### Level 3: Sacred Duel

 As a :rsc-b: Bonus Action, you can expend one use of your Channel Divinity to begin a Sacred Duel between you and another creature that agrees to the duel within 30 feet of you, designating you as duelists for 1 minute, or until one of you have the ^^Unconcious^^ condition.
 Your use of Channel Divinity is not expended if the creature succeed the saving throw.